Barfi to Prem Ratan Dhan Payo; Top 10 Hindi movies inspired by Korean cinema

 Bollywoodlife.com

-Here is a list of Hindi movies that are inspired by Korean cinema
+Here is a list of Hindi movies that are reportedly inspired by Korean cinema

 Source: